pswhdev/mastermind/README.md

 # Mastermind
 Mastermind is a classic board game of deduction and strategy that has captivated players since its invention in the 1970s for its simplicity and yet depth of strategy.
-Created by Mordecai Meirowitz, Mastermind challenges players to crack a secret code composed of colored pegs.
+Created by Mordecai Meirowitz, Mastermind challenges players to crack a secret code composed of colored "pegs".

 This Mastermind WebApp faithfully recreates the essence of the classic game.
 The player's objective is to deduce the exact sequence of colors within a limited number of turns to crack the code randomly created by the app.

-Each turn, the player makes a guess by placing colored pegs in a row on the board.
-The app then provides feedback by placing smaller pegs, called 'key pegs,' next to the guess.
-These key pegs indicate how close the guess is to the secret code:
+Each turn, the player makes a guess by placing colored "pegs" in a row on the board.
+The app then provides feedback by placing smaller "pegs", called "key pegs",' next to the guess.
+These key "pegs" indicate how close the guess is to the secret code:
-- A black key peg signifies a correct color in the correct position;
+- A black key "peg" signifies a correct color in the correct position;
-- A gray key peg indicates a correct color but in the wrong position;
+- A gray key "peg" indicates a correct color but in the wrong position;
-- No key peg means that none of the guessed colors are in the secret code.
+- No key "peg" means that none of the guessed colors are in the secret code.

 Through a process of logical deduction and elimination, the player refines their guesses, using the feedback from previous attempts to narrow down the possibilities.
 The game continues until the player successfully guesses the exact sequence or exhausts their allotted number of turns.

 The player requires a combination of logical reasoning, pattern recognition, and a bit of luck to win the game.

-This game appeals to a wide range of players, from children acquiring fundamental deduction abilities to experienced strategists refining their mental agility."
+This game is suitable to a wide range of players, from children acquiring fundamental deduction abilities to experienced strategists refining their mental agility.

 ![Responsive Mockup](documentation/mockup.png)